Get Matched With Online Colleges

 Dental professionals practice all over the world.
 Dental professionals educate patients and treat injuries.
 Dental professionals may specialize in different areas such as dental prosthetics or preventative dental care.
 Some dental professionals aim to restore oral health by focusing on treating oral diseases.
 Some dental careers include dental technicians, oral and maxillofacial surgeons, dental anesthesiology, dental assisting, licensed dentist.

-What is the average dentist salary?
+What is the average income?

 The average annual salary for dentists was $158,000 according to the Bureau of Labor Statistics.
 This salary encompasses all types of dentistry including general dentists, orthodontists, prosthodontists, periodontists, pediatric dentists, oral surgeons, endodontics specialists, oral medicine specialists, etc.